 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.

-All staff are required to deliver the RSE curriculum, with both KS3 and KS4 having designated PHSE leads.
+All classroom based staff are required to deliver the RSE curriculum, with both KS3 and KS4 having designated PHSE leads: Lisa Bowron - KS3, Kirsty Dunn - KS4.

 The PSHE Lead will: